wp-plugins/wp-rss-multi-importer/readme.txt

 == Change Log ==

+= Version 2.44 =
+* Recognizes YouTube video feeds in the default template and puts the video in the lightbox if selected.
+Added a Pinterest parameter to the shortcode for size correction.
+Bug fixes.
 = Version 2.43 =
 * Added option to put Feed to Post entries into your selected blog category.
 Also, there is now an alert if the feed you enter is going to cause errors.
 = Version 2.42 =